-Rick E Winningham Chief Executive Officer and Chairman
+Rick E Winningham

+Chief Executive Officer and Chairman

-March 20, 2019
+March 24, 2020

-You are cordially invited to attend the annual general meeting in person.
-Whether or not you expect to attend the annual general meeting, please complete, date, sign and return the enclosed proxy card, or vote via telephone or the Internet as instructed in these materials, as promptly as possible in order to ensure your representation at the annual general meeting.
+You may attend the annual general meeting in person.
+However, in light of the most recent guidance and ongoing response to the coronavirus pandemic, we urge you not to attend the meeting in person this year but rather, complete, date, sign and return the enclosed proxy card, or vote via telephone or the Internet as instructed in these materials, as promptly as possible in order to ensure your representation at the annual general meeting.
 A return envelope (which is postage prepaid if mailed in the U.S.) is enclosed for your convenience.
-Even if you have voted by proxy, you may still vote in person if you attend the annual general meeting.
-Please note, however, that if your shares are held of record by a broker, bank or other agent and you wish to vote in person at the annual general meeting, you must provide a valid proxy issued in your name from that record holder.

-Important Notice Regarding the Availability of Proxy Materials for the Annual General Meeting to be held on Tuesday, April 30, 2019:
+Important Notice Regarding the Availability of Proxy Materials for the Annual General Meeting to be held on Tuesday, April 28, 2020: